shraddhahulle/Client-Vortex/README.md

 # Client-Vertox
-SmartClientNexus is a web-based application built using modern web technologies like Node.js, Tailwind CSS, and more.
+Client-Vertox is a web-based application built using modern web technologies like Node.js, Tailwind CSS, and more.
 It provides a seamless and responsive user experience.

 ## Features
 - Modern UI with Tailwind CSS for fast and responsive design